AndPotap/igr/README.md

 ### Requirements
-Briefly, the requirements for the project are Python >= 3.6 (since we use printing syntax only available after 3.6) and to `pip install -r requirements.txt` as that will get all the packages need and the dependencies as well.
-Make sure that you have the latests `pip` version (else it will not find the TensorFlow version).
+Briefly, the requirements for the project are Python >= 3.6 (since we use printing syntax only available after 3.6) and to pip install the the packages needed (which will fetch all the dependencies as well).
+Make sure that you have the latest `pip` version (else it will not find TensorFlow 2).
 This repo was develop using TensorFlow 2.0.1, but it runs for 2.1.0 as well.
 The only package that requires a specific version is TensorFlow Datasets 1.3.0 since the features in CelebA changed.
 Moreover, we also added a Singularity definition file `igr_singularity.def` if you want to create an image to run the project in a HPC cluster (it will only require that the host has the 10.0 CUDA drivers available).
-Finally, check that the installation was successful by running (but first creating the `Log` dir).
+In summary you could run the following in you terminal to ensure that the installation works (after adding the repo to your `$PYTHONPATH`)
 ```
+python3 -m pip install --update pip
+python3 -m pip install -r requirements.txt
 cd ./igr/
 mkdir Log
 python3 vae_experiments/mnist_vae.py